-NC Counts Coalition was established in 2017 to prepare North Carolina for Census 2020 by a group of philanthropists concerned about the challenging state of the Census.
+NC Counts Coalition was established in 2017 to prepare North Carolina for Census 2020.
 The organization served as a hub to facilitate cross-sector partnerships and coordination among government, planning and community organizations, service providers, businesses and others to support a complete and accurate Census count for North Carolina.
 NC Counts strategically identified and addressed barriers to Census participation among traditionally undercounted communities (communities of color, foreign-born populations, young children and renters), and aligned stakeholders across the state to expand capacity for census mobilization, and to prevent duplicative efforts.

 Demetrius Deloatch, a consultant based in APCO Worldwide’s Raleigh office, has more than 5 years of experience in local, state, and federal government.

 Prior to joining APCO, Mr. Deloatch worked with the North Carolina League of Municipalities where he advocated on behalf of North Carolina’s 550 cities and towns at the state and congressional levels of government.
 He worked with state and local elected officials to maintain their authority and funding.
 He also advocated or defeated legislation based on the impact it would have on municipalities.
 Demetrius also played a key role in educating newly local elected officials on how government works and the key elements of being a successful council member.
 After working as a legislative intern/assistant for three years, he has a thorough understanding of the legislative process and a solid relationship with legislators, legislative assistants and research staff.